SystemsApproach/private5g/cloud.rst

 virtual infrastructure, we adopt an approach known as *Infrastructure-as-Code*.
 This is where Terraform comes into play.
-The general idea is to document, in a declarative format that can be "executed", exactly what our infrastructure is to look like; how it is to be configured.
+The general idea is to document, in a declarative format that can be "executed", exactly what our infrastructure is to look like.
+The code defines how the infrastructure is to be configured.

 When a cloud is built from a combination of virtual and physical resources, as is the case for a hybrid cloud like Aether, we need a